 You've probably seen them all over the internet, but do you know how you can use GIFs for social media on your business accounts?
 Let's start with the simple question, "What is a GIF?"

-In simple terms a GIF is an animation consisting of a few images stitched together in a loop to create a moving graphic without sound.
-GIFs can be created from videos or images.
-Due to an increase in popularity many apps have surfaced that allow almost anyone to create their own GIF.
-Even if you are not the most savvy with technology, creating a GIF is simple.
+In simple terms, a GIF is an animation consisting of a few images stitched together in a loop to create a moving graphic without sound.
+GIFs can be generated from videos or pictures.
+Due to an increase in popularity, many apps have surfaced that allow almost anyone to create their GIF.
+Even if you are not the savviest with technology, creating a GIF is simple.
 Most apps follow the same trend, upload a short video or a few sequential images, choose the speed and duration of the GIF, add a filter and whala, you have a GIF that is ready for sharing!
-With this new form of content creation comes benefits of user generated content.
+With this new form of content creation comes the benefits of user-generated content.

 But, be mindful of how you use GIFs.
-Although they are humorous you won't want to overuse them on a business page.
-Find a balance between portray a human element, and a professional image by using GIFs sparingly.
+Although they are humorous, you won't want to overuse them on a business page.
+Find a balance between portraying a human element, and a professional image by using GIFs sparingly.